Hanoi

 D67 House and tunnel in Imperial citadel of Thang Long

-From 1954 to 1975, the Citadel, coded D67, was used as the headquarter of the Vietnamese People’s Army.
-A connecting tunnel allowed for emergency evacuation in case of an attack.
-The house and tunnel are situated to the north of Kinh Thien hall.
 D67 house was built in 1967, with modern architectural style, 60-centimeter wall and good soundproofing system.
-Rooms with various purposes are found here: meeting rooms, break rooms and working rooms.
+Here are rooms with various purposes: meeting rooms, break rooms and working rooms.
 The objects and items used during the Vietnam War are on display, including soundproof doors, maps, telegraphs and the aircraft’s notice board.

 IV.
 How to Get to the Imperial Citadel of Thang Long

-The site is situated in the heart of Hanoi and only a short walk away from other attractions such as Cua Bac Church, Quan Thanh Temple and Vietnam Military History Museum.
+The site is in the heart of Hanoi and only a short walk away from other attractions such as Cua Bac Church, Quan Thanh Temple and Vietnam Military History Museum.
 It’s about 2 kilometers from the center of the Old Quarter.

 You can easily reach the site by taxi, motorbike or Grab.
 Bus is another sound option as there is a bus stop very close to the entrance.